DragneelAyan/docker-all/scenario1/readme.md

 Nice — let’s do Scenario 1 end-to-end on your PC.
 You’ll create a tiny FastAPI app, build a deliberately **bad** image, measure it, then make an **optimized** multi-stage image and compare sizes.
-I’ll give exact PowerShell commands you can copy-paste from `PS>`.

 Everything fits in one folder `D:\AZURE IS\DEVOPS\docker-all\scenario1`.
 Run commands from there.